kgquijano/qeproject/README.md

-# AusPost_JavaTestAutomation_SerinityBDD
+AusPost-JavaTestAutomation with BDD

-Base Serenity java framework with BDD
+Base java serinity framework with BDD, with web app and message tech stack support